davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

-ranges. @Blackwell2004 compiled a heat flow database across the western U.S. based on borehole measurements in wells > 100 m deep. @Erkan2009 reports a "Coast Range Thermal Anomaly" of high surface heat flux (70-90 mW/m^2) which spans the entire Coast Range belt, both inboard and outboard of the San Andreas fault zone.
-These heat flows are similar to the Mojave province but much higher than in the adjacent Central Valley and Sierra Nevada (20-40 mW/m^2).
-Coast Range heat flows are high in the global distribution of regionally averaged continental heat flows, which range from lows of 20 mW/m^2 in cratonic cores to 120 mW/m^2 in focused areas of active mantle upwelling (e.g. the southern Salton Trough) [@Pollack1977; @Erkan2009].
+ranges. @Blackwell2004 compiled a heat flow database across the western U.S. based on borehole measurements in wells > 100 m deep. @Erkan2009 reports a "Coast Range Thermal Anomaly" of high surface heat flux (70-90 mW/m^2) which spans the entire Coast Range belt, on both sides of the San Andreas fault zone.
+The Mojave Plateau has similarly high heat flows, but lower heat flows of 20-40 mW/m^2 are found in the adjacent Central Valley and Sierra Nevada.
+Coast Range heat flows are high in the global distribution of regionally averaged continental heat flows, which ranges from lows of 20 mW/m^2 in cratonic cores to 120 mW/m^2 in focused areas of active mantle upwelling (e.g. the southern Salton Trough) [@Pollack1977; @Erkan2009].